-The Protests ask the Commission to reject aspects of the NYISO's NCZ Mitigation either serve as a barrier to economic new entry or allow for uneconomic new entry.
-As explained below, the NYISO's NCZ Mitigation Compliance Filing should be accepted by the any NCZs that may be created.
-Therefore, the NYISO submits that the Commission should accept the NYISO's proposed tariff modifications and reject the Protests, as further explained below 6
+The Protests ask the Commission to reject aspects of the NYISO's NCZ Mitigation Compliance Filing based on erroneous claims that the proposed compliance tariff revisions will either serve as a barrier to economic new entry or allow for uneconomic new entry.
+As explained below, the NYISO's NCZ Mitigation Compliance Filing should be accepted by the Commission as it represents a reasonable proposal to apply appropriate mitigation measures to any NCZs that may be created.
+Therefore, the NYISO submits that the Commission should accept the NYISO's proposed tariff modifications and reject the Protests, as further explained below.6